TheGoodlike13/liberty_or_death/README.md

 Oh boy, oh dear.
 Not regex!
 This was already fucked beyond fuckery, why did you have to add regex on top of it?
 Why do I feel like it'll have a syntax problem again?
-Also, I see the 'ou=People' part in it, but what about bob?
+Also, I see the `ou=People` part in it, but what about `bob`?
 He's still deep in Kerberos somewhere.
-Why you gotta do bob so dirty?
+Why you gotta do `bob` so dirty?
 I'm taking a VM snapshot before running this, ugh.

-Seems to somehow have worked this time.
+Seems to have worked this time somehow.
 It really is the final showdown.

     kinit bob
     klist
     ldapwhoami -Q -Y GSSAPI -H ldapi:///

-Looks like bob came through after all, a ticket was successfully created.
+Looks like `bob` came through after all, a ticket was successfully created.
-BUT! ldapwhoami still doesn't work.
+BUT! `ldapwhoami` still doesn't work.

     ldap_sasl_interactive_bind: Local error (-2)
             additional info: SASL(-1): generic failure: GSSAPI error: Unspecified GS